brycepg/couchdb_apt_setup/README.md

 This codebase uses ansible to automate the installation of couchdb as a standalone database.
 Please note that this configuration opens up the database for remote connections with the password.
-If the database is open to the web, https is required to prevent mitm attacks on login.
+If the database is open to the web, https is required in order to prevent mitm attacks on login.

 # Getting started